Enable SQL Server Managed Backup to Microsoft Azure

 Create a SQL Credential for the SAS URL: Use the SAS token to create a SQL Credential for the blob container URL.
 In SQL Server Management Studio, use the following Transact-SQL query to create the credential for your blob container URL based on the following example:

 Ensure SQL Server Agent service is Started and Running: Start SQL Server Agent if it is not currently running.
-SQL Server Managed Backup to Windows Azure requires SQL Server Agent to be running on the instance to perform backup operations.
+SQL Server Managed Backup to Microsoft Azure requires SQL Server Agent to be running on the instance to perform backup operations.
 You may want to set SQL Server Agent to run automatically to make sure that backup operations can occur regularly.

 Determine the retention period: Determine the retention period for the backup files.
 The retention period is specified in days and can range from 1 to 30.

-Enable and configure SQL Server Managed Backup to Windows Azure : Start SQL Server Management Studio and connect to the target SQL Server instance.
+Enable and configure SQL Server Managed Backup to Microsoft Azure : Start SQL Server Management Studio and connect to the target SQL Server instance.
 From the query window run the following statement after you modify the values for the database name, container url, and retention period per your requirements:

 To enable managed backup at the instance level, specify